sepse/COVAir-Balkans/README.md

 COVID data has been gathered from: https://ourworldindata.org/coronavirus

 # Methodology
-All data processing, exploration and visualization will be conducted using Python notebooks hosted in Google Colab, and will be shared here with the community.
+All data processing, exploration and visualization will be conducted using Python notebooks hosted in Google Colab.
+The material will be shared here and be available as a tool to further explore the topics and learn about air quality, COVID, data science and machine learning.

 New material will be posted as we go along.